MickeyJ/fao-api-manager/planning-docs/API-Roadmap.md

 ```

 **Implementation Steps:**
-1. Create new `fao-data-api` repository
+1. Create new `fao-api` repository
 2. Move only runtime code (no generator)
 3. Create proper .gitignore
 4. Remove all hardcoded paths